 The foundation of GPC is called a "Brick".
 GPC bricks define categories of similar products.
-Using the GPC brick as part of GDSN ensures the correct recognition of the product category across the extended supply chain, from seller to buyer.
+Using the GPC brick ensures the correct recognition of the product category across the extended supply chain, from seller to buyer.
 Bricks can be further characterised by Brick Attributes and Attribute Values.